 Once you have a good idea of what your strengths are and what skills the position requires, you can begin showcasing your strengths in your resume.

-An efficient way to show your strengths on your resume is with a Skills section.
+An efficient way to show your resume skills is with a skills section.
 In a Skills section, you can create a simple bulleted list of your most important skills.
 Begin with your most important skills at the top of the list, and group related skills together.
 This method makes it easy for employers to find and read your key strengths.